QuantumLiquids/UltraDMRG/README.md

 While initially inspired by GraceQ/mps2,
-UltraDMRG expands upon its capabilities by adding additional 1D tensor-network algorithms, dramatically improving performance, and most importantly, introducing support for MPI parallelization.
+UltraDMRG expands upon its capabilities by adding additional 1D tensor-network algorithms, dramatically improving performance, and most importantly, introducing support for MPI/CUDA accelerations.
 We would like to express our gratitude to the following individuals for their contributions and guidance:

 - Rong-Yang Sun, the author of [GraceQ/mps2](https://mps2.gracequantum.org), for creating the initial framework that